Saltef/Saltef/README.md

 **Specifying ambiguous problems.** Turning "is the program working" or "is the model good" into taxonomies, rubrics, classification schemas, and defined metrics.
 Applied to monitoring and evaluation across a $45M USAID-funded portfolio, and to LLM classification pipelines at the Vector Institute.

+**Statistics, including teaching it.** I ran the statistics, regression, and research methods labs at Trent University for 250+ students and marked 600+ assignments.
+Teaching a method is a fast way to find out whether you understand why it was chosen rather than only how to run it.
+My own applied work covers regression, t-tests, chi-square, ANOVA, hypothesis testing, longitudinal and time series analysis, cohort modelling, segmentation, and systematic review with meta-analysis.

+**Quantitative and qualitative, and knowing which one the question needs.** My published work includes a meta-analysis and three years of longitudinal EMR analysis on one side, and discourse and thematic analysis of Arabic-language media on the other.
+The useful part is not holding both sets of techniques.
+It is being able to decompose a vague question far enough to see which kind of evidence would actually answer it, and to say when the available data cannot support the method someone has already decided to use.

+**Operationalising constructs from the literature.** Taking a concept as defined in published research and turning it into something measurable: coding frames, annotation schemas, and the parameter choices that follow.
+In practice this has meant building sentiment and stance instruments tuned per topic rather than running one generic classifier across everything, since the same lexical signal carries different meaning across domains, and documenting the construct definition so the measurement can be audited later.

+**Unstructured data.** Clinical notes, field reports, survey free text, social media, Arabic-language corpora, and the ordinary mess of PDFs, DOCX, spreadsheets, notebooks, and HTML.
+Annotation design, chunking strategies, coding frames, inter-rater consistency, and the judgment about what a body of text can and cannot support.

 **Evaluating LLMs honestly.** Benchmarks plus human judgment.
 Building the rubric out of expert feedback rather than imposing it upfront, and reporting the results that contradict what I expected.

 **Retrieval systems.** RAG pipelines, hybrid lexical and dense retrieval, reranking, embeddings.
 The kind that can show its work.